vanh2604/quizlet-clone/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+So you need to have flutter SDK set up in your machine follow https://docs.flutter.dev/get-started/install

+- fisrt run : flutter pub get
+- then run : flutter run

 A few resources to get you started if this is your first Flutter project: